department-of-veterans-affairs/va.gov-team/products/dependents/form_updates/686-674-release-plan-2004-form-updates.md

 | No-Auth Users (Pre-100% Release) | N/A | No | v1 Form | No | No |
 | No-Auth Users (Post-100% Release)| N/A | No | v2 Form | Yes | No |

-### This release will include the following components:
+### This phase 2 release will include the following components:
-1. Form field updates on some pages (add new fields, remove old fields)
+1. Form field updates on some pages
-2. Form component updates on the pages already receiving form field updates
+2. Form component updates (v1 to v3)
-3. Accessibility updates on the pages already receiving form field updates
+3. High-priority accessibility updates (level 0-2)
 4. Info alert on the form information page letting new users or in-progress users who were migrated to v2 know that the form has been updated.
 5. Toggle for inforamtion page to show old vs new form instructions.
 (Confirm this is needed.)
 6. Updated confirmation email sent to users confirming their claim submission through VA.gov